salujajaskeerat/ELP305-TribeD-documentation/index.md

 | Frequency    | 50Hz                         |
 | Efficiency   | 93% (Highly efficient)       |

-This generator uses direct-drive mechanism, which eliminates the need for a gearbox and can operate at variable RPM.
+This generator uses a direct-drive mechanism, which eliminates a gearbox and can operate at variable RPM.
 A gearbox free mechanism such as ours reduces the weight and cost.

 <img src="./Images/Generator.png" width="400px">